Ultraplot/ultraplot/docs/why.rst

   :func:`~ultraplot.axes.Axes.number` to every new subplot.
 * The `ultraplot.gridspec.SubplotGrid.format` command can easily format multiple subplots at once or add colorbars, legends, panels, twin axes, or inset axes to multiple subplots at once.
-A `~ultraplot.gridspec.SubplotGrid` is returned by `ultraplot.figure.Figure.subplots`, and can be indexed like a list or a 2D array.
+A :class:`~ultraplot.gridspec.SubplotGrid` is returned by `ultraplot.figure.Figure.subplots`, and can be indexed like a list or a 2D array.
 * The :func:`~ultraplot.axes.Axes.panel_axes` (shorthand :func:`~ultraplot.axes.Axes.panel`) commands
   draw :ref:`thin panels <ug_panels>` along the edges of subplots.
 This can be useful for plotting 1D summary statistics alongside 2D plots.
-You can also add twin axes and panel axes to several subplots at once using `~ultraplot.gridspec.SubplotGrid` commands.
+You can also add twin axes and panel axes to several subplots at once using :class:`~ultraplot.gridspec.SubplotGrid` commands.

 Links
 -----